hturnbull93/portfolio/README.md

 ### Adding a Favicon

 I generated a Favicon and added it to the `static` directory.
+Also kept a copy of the icon too.

 <!-- Links -->